PiDP-8 Quick Install instructions

 The install script will take a very long time, as it recompiles tons of PDP-8 software and creates fresh disk images for you.
 The benefits of this will become clear once you spend time on the Tangentsoft web pages.

-Recipe 3: Install for Pi Zero-Pi 4, from 'release' source
+Recipe 3: Install for any Pi from Zero to 4, from previous 'release' source

 Installs pidp8i for Pi Zero to Pi 4, on an existing Raspbian-installed SD card.
 These are the quickest copy&paste steps to get the PiDP-8 software installed: